isikyus/hat-geomorphs/README.md

   I've added a blue stripe to the non-reflected tiles that will run along these long-range lines without connecting to the rest of the dungeon.
-The reflected tiles use different geomorphs (currently just one), which connect these blue "canals" to the rest of the dungeon.
+The reflected tiles use different geomorphs, which connect these blue "canal" passages to the rest of the dungeon.

 This means adventurers and monsters who want to travel quickly can use the canal system as a shortcut, rather than crawling through the more maze-y